complexlogic/rsgain/README.md

 # rsgain
 **rsgain** (**r**eally **s**imple **gain**) is a ReplayGain 2.0 tagging utility for Windows, macOS, and Linux. rsgain applies loudness metadata tags to your files, while leaving the audio stream untouched.
 A ReplayGain-compatible player will dynamically adjust the volume of your tagged files during playback.

 rsgain is designed with a "batteries included" philosophy, allowing a user to scan their entire music library without requiring external scripts or other tools.
-It seeks to strike the perfect balance between power and simplicity by providing [multiple user interfaces](#usage).
+It aims to strike the perfect balance between power and simplicity by providing [multiple user interfaces](#usage).
 See the [Design Philosophy](#design-philosophy) for more information.

 ## Installation
 Binary packages are available for some platforms on the [Release Page](https://github.com/complexlogic/rsgain/releases).
 You can also build the program youself, see [BUILDING](docs/BUILDING.md).

 ### Windows
-rsgain is compatible with Windows 10 and later.
-Download the win64 .zip file from the [latest release](https://github.com/complexlogic/rsgain/releases/latest) and extract its contents to a directory of your choice.
+Download the win64 .zip file from the [latest release](https://github.com/complexlogic/rsgain/releases/latest) and extract its contents to a directory of your choice. rsgain should be run on Windows 10 or later for full compatibility, but it can run on Windows versions as early as Vista with some caveats.
+See [Windows Notes](#windows-notes) for more information.

 It is recommended to add the directory to your `Path` system environment variable so you can invoke the program with the `rsgain` command instead of the path to its .exe file.
 In the Windows taskbar search, type "env", then select "Edit the system environment variables".
 In the resulting window, click the "Environment variables" button.
 In the next window under "System variables", select "Path", then press Edit.
 Add the folder that you extracted `rsgain.exe` to in the previous step.